 I bond with my baby in other ways.

 My son is now 9 months old and is thriving!
 He has been consistently in the highest percentiles for height.
-He sleeps well at night and is overall an extremely content, happy baby!
+He sleeps well at night and is a content, happy baby!
 Is formula the reason for these things?
 Maybe.
 Maybe not.
 But having a mom who feels her best mentally and physically because of her feeding choice does not hurt!
 Regardless of how you choose to feed your baby, whether formula or breastfeeding, be confident and proud of that choice while remembering that “fed is best!”